 James Smith was born and raised in Columbia, South Carolina.
 He is married to Kirkland (Thomas) of Mount Pleasant.
-They are blessed to be proud parents of Emerson, Thomas, Paul, and Shannon.
-They attend church at Trinity Episcopal Cathedral, the church he grew up in.
+They are proud parents of Emerson, Thomas, Paul, and Shannon.
+They attend church at Trinity Episcopal Cathedral, the same church he grew up in.

 James is currently a member of the South Carolina House of Representatives, a Major in the South Carolina Army National Guard, a small business owner, and practicing attorney in Columbia, South Carolina.
 His entire life has been dedicated to service to others in his community, state, and nation.

 He can trace military service to every generation of his family dating back to the Revolutionary War, and his parents instilled in him those values of duty, service and leadership.
 These values have carried James throughout the various aspects of his life.